No Hay Igual

 "No Hay Igual" was released as the lead single from Loose on April 11, 2006, by Geffen Records.
 Overall, it received positive reviews from music critics with some of them calling the song a highlight on Loose and praising its production.
 A music video for the remix of "No Hay Igual" with Calle 13 was shot in La Perla, San Juan, Puerto Rico.
-The video features Furtado and Pérez in various situations throughout the slum astride such as eating ice cream and playing pool.
+The video features Furtado and Calle 13's Residente in various situations throughout the slum astride such as eating ice cream and playing pool.
 Furtado performed a medley of "No Hay Igual" with "Party" (Whoa, Nelly!, 2002) on the Get Loose Tour in 2007.
 The live performance was included on Furtado's first live album Loose: The Concert (2007).

 Writing and recording

 Pharrell Williams introduced Furtado to reggaeton while she was working with Timbaland and Danja in Miami.

 In August 2005, when it came time for Furtado to "lay down the tracks" for her third studio album Loose, she turned to hip-hop producer Timbaland, who she previously collaborated with on the remix to Missy Elliott's "Get Ur Freak On" (2001) and on Ms. Jade's single "Ching Ching" (2002).
 Interscope Records president Jimmy Iovine suggested Furtado work with Timbaland and played her a few of Timbaland's latest productions, which she responded positively to.
 According to Furtado, "It sound[ed] like he's listening to all the same stuff as me — everything from System of a Down to Bloc Party and Death from Above 1979, and a lot of Coldplay, too".
 "Within no time", the two were working on music at The Hit Factory Criteria in Miami, Florida, alongside Timbaland's protege Danja.
 There, they produced ten of Looses thirteen tracks.